Afternoon Tea With Mae West

-Mae West in the living-room of her Ravenswood apartment circa late 1950’s This is not the same negligee, but it is the same piano except when I saw it, it had had a matt white emulsion paint overhaul !
+Mae West in the living-room of her Ravenswood apartment circa late 1950’s.
+This is not the same negligee, but it is the same piano, except when I saw it, it had had a matte white emulsion paint overhaul !

 Then the telephone rang.
 Apparently she had made an appointment, which she had completely forgotten, about seeing a reporter for an interview.
 So we got up to leave and made our excuses.
 “No boys, don’t go,” she said.
 “The interview won’t be long.
 Why don’t you go into the dinette and grab a drink and then we can talk some more?”